-We go into detail for how to make regular class meetings work in both elementary and secondary in Beyond Classroom Management.
+We go into detail for how to make regular class meetings work in both elementary and secondary in Classroom Management 101.
 You may also find The Morning Meeting Book helpful.

-In case you couldn’t tell, we’re really excited about our new Beyond Classroom Management course and can’t wait to see how it will help you end your learning battles and finally get you and your students on the same team – striving together to unleash their potential and accomplish great things.
+In case you couldn’t tell, we’re really excited about our Classroom Management 101 course.
+We can’t wait to see how it will help you end your learning battles and finally get you and your students on the same team – striving together to unleash their potential and accomplish great things.
 We hope to see you there!

-Join us in Beyond Classroom Management to get you & your students working together on the same team.
+Join us in Classroom Management 101 to get you & your students working together on the same team.

 spread the word!